Faith In Mind

 all self-centered striving ceases.

-With a single stroke we are freed from bondage –
+With a single beat we are freed from bondage –

 All is empty, clear, self-illuminating,